Dear Mr. Electrician: What are the dimensions of six inch electrical conduit?

-Click here for my post with more detailed descriptions of various types of electrical conduit and their code references, without dimensions.
+Click here for my article with more detailed descriptions of various types of electrical conduit and their code references without dimensions.

-6″ Rigid Metal Conduit (RMC) is a heavy weight conduit with a galvanized finish throughout.
-It has factory threads with a 3/4″ per foot taper, 8 threads per inch NPT.
+6″ Rigid Metal Conduit (RMC) is a heavy-weight conduit with a galvanized finish throughout.
+It has factory threads with a 3/4″ per foot taper, eight threads per inch NPT.
 100′ of 6″ RMC weighs approximately 1840 pounds or 834.60928 kilograms.

 Six inch RMC has an inside diameter of 6.093″ or 154.76mm.
 It has an outside diameter of 6.625″ or 168.28mm.
 The wall thickness is .266″ or 6.80mm.
 6″ Rigid requires a 6 5/8″ hole for the conduit and fittings.

-6″ Rigid Polyvinyl Chloride Conduit (PVC) schedule 40 is a nonmetallic, non-conductive electrical conduit that is approved for use indoors and outdoors, or underground.
+6″ Rigid Polyvinyl Chloride Conduit (PVC) schedule 40 is a nonmetallic, non-conductive electrical conduit approved for use indoors and outdoors or underground.

 Six inch PVC 40 has an inside diameter of 6.065″ or 154.05mm.
 It has some flexibility and an outside diameter of 6.625″ or 168.28mm.
 The wall thickness is .280″ or 7.112mm.
 6″ Schedule 40 weighs 409 pounds per 100 feet (185.519128 kilograms).
 6″ PVC requires a 6 5/8″ hole for the conduit fittings.
 Threads per inch for the fittings is 8 NPT.

 The standard length for most conduits is ten feet 10′ or 3.048 meters.
-Twenty foot 20′ (6.096 meters) lengths of metal conduit are available, but not always in stock.
-PVC conduit is available in ten foot 10′ and in some sizes, twenty foot 20′ lengths.
-RTRC mostly comes in twenty foot 20′ lengths.
+Twenty-foot (20′) (6.096 meters) lengths of metal conduit are available but not always in stock.
+PVC conduit is available in ten-foot (10′) and some sizes, twenty-foot (20′) lengths.
+RTRC mostly comes in twenty-foot (20′) lengths.

-Click here to see my blog post with hole saw sizes for electrical conduit.
+Click here to see my article with hole saw sizes for all electrical conduits.

-See my post describing various electrical conduit types.
+See my article describing various electrical conduit types.

 OTHER ELECTRICAL CONDUIT DIMENSIONS

-See the tables in Informative Annex C in the back of the National Electrical Code (NFPA 70) for the allowable number of wires in each size conduit.
+See the tables in Informative Annex C at the back of the National Electrical Code (NFPA 70) for the allowable number of wires in each size conduit.